MenB:

 MenB is a vaccine - marketed under the name Bexsero and sometimes referred to as 4CMenB - that can protect against gonorrhoea.

-The vaccine was developed to protect people against the B subtype of a bacteria called Neisseria meningitidis - the bacteria that causes meningococcal disease.
+The vaccine was first developed in the 2010s to protect people against the B subtype of a bacteria called Neisseria meningitidis - the bacteria that causes meningococcal disease.
 Research now shows that it can protect people against gonorrhoea too.

 2. How does it work?